Ontogenetic niche shift: Vertebrates

 The ONS similar to that among insects happens in amphibian taxa, the best known being frogs, which start as an egg and then hatch into a larval stage called the tadpole.
-Tadpoles exhibit many differences that distinguish them from an adult stage of a frog; most species' tadpoles are aquatic, they usually possess external gills and primarily feed with plant material (even though there are some exceptions that consume dead animal flesh or mixed diet).
-Another well studied example of the ONS occurs in fish, that exhibit diadromous behaviour.
-Diadromous fish species drastically change their habitat, when they set out on a journey from sea (saltwater) to rivers (freshwater) and vice versa.
+Tadpoles exhibit many differences that distinguish them from the adult stage of a frog; most species' tadpoles are aquatic, they usually possess external gills, and primarily feed on plant material (though there are some exceptions that consume dead animal flesh or a mixed diet).
+Another well studied example of the ONS occurs in fish that exhibit diadromous behaviour.
+Diadromous fish species drastically change their habitat when they set out on a journey from sea (saltwater) to rivers (freshwater), and vice versa.
 A lot of freshwater fish species show the ONS in their diet, when they switch from preying on plankton to performing benthivory.

-The ONS may not be so visible in reptiles, even though these vertebrates do utilize it.
-The ontogenetic niche shifting was studied in American alligator (Alligator mississippiensis), which is ideal for studying ecological aspects of ONS because of many distinct size stages in a population.
+The ONS may not be so visible in reptiles, though these vertebrates do utilize it.
+The ontogenetic niche shift was studied in American alligator (Alligator mississippiensis), which is ideal for studying ecological aspects of ONS because of the many distinct size stages in a population.
 Alligators were switching their habitat niche between hydrologically isolated, seasonal wetlands and riverine systems.
-The study has shown that riverine systems were populated primarily with adults and subadults of both sexes, that used the area as a non-nesting habitat.
+The study has shown that riverine systems were populated primarily with adults and subadults of both sexes, who used the area as a non-nesting habitat.
 On the other hand, juveniles and adult females were found on seasonal wetlands, which served as a nursery and nesting sites respectively.

-Good example of the ONS in birds are big seabirds, such as albatrosses, which spend some of their time as fully oceanic birds and when sexually mature begin to visit breeding grounds.
+A good example of the ONS in birds are big seabirds, such as albatrosses, which spend some of their time as fully oceanic birds and when sexually mature begin to visit breeding grounds.
 Immature juveniles usually stay in subtropical water, where they occupy high trophic levels.
 Researchers noticed that young birds progressively direct towards lower trophic positions when they are coming closer to sexual maturity.
-After time they take on an isotopic niche of an adult bird.
+After some time, they take on the isotopic niche of an adult bird.

-The ontogenetic niche shifting is a concept widely studied in paleontology and paleozoology.
-Large non-avian dinosaurs are known to have had exhibited one of the most intensive ontogenetic niche shifting, as they were hatched from an egg and had to experience big size shifts during their ontogeny.
-One of the problems, connected with understanding Mesozoic dinosaur fauna was lack of so-called mesocarnivores.
+The ontogenetic niche shift is a concept widely studied in paleontology and paleozoology.
+Large non-avian dinosaurs are known to have had exhibited one of the most intensive forms of ontogenetic niche shifting, as they were hatched from an egg and had to experience very significant size shifts during their ontogeny.
+One of the problems, connected with understanding Mesozoic dinosaur fauna, was a lack of so-called mesocarnivores.
 It is predicted the ontogenetic niche shift is an answer, because carnivorous dinosaurs started out as small hatchlings and progressed towards adult size, while occupying different successive niches and limiting trophic species diversity.
-Juvenile individuals of megatheropods are thought to occupy mesocarnivore niche.
+Juvenile individuals of megatheropods are thought to occupy the mesocarnivore niche.